 This type of node can be run only on a serverless resource group or an exclusive resource group for scheduling.
 We recommend that you use a serverless resource group.

-The size of SQL statements for Presto task development cannot exceed 130 KB.
+The size of an SQL statement in a Presto task cannot exceed 130 KB.

-If you use an EMR Presto node to query data, a maximum of 10,000 data records can be returned, and the total size of the returned data records cannot exceed 10 MB.
+When you use an EMR Presto node to query data, a maximum of 10,000 records can be returned, and the total size of the returned data cannot exceed 10 MB.

 Step 1: Create an EMR Presto node